PatrissolJuns/react-native-audio-video-tools/README.md

     - Conversion
     - Extraction of audio sound from video

 **An Example app is available with almost all features implemented.
-You can download APK for android [here](Example/android/app/release/app-release.apk)**
+You can build it in local or you can download APK for android [here](https://github.com/PatrissolJuns/react-native-audio-video-tools/raw/master/Example/android/app/release/app-release.apk)**

 <img src="gifs/example_app.gif" width="300">